-Although Pride Month in June with its numerous events is already over in the USA, large Christopher Street Day parades are celebrated in Germany, especially in July and August.
-But not without conflict: increasingly louder voices in society are opposing celebrations and deem them no longer necessary or even harmful.
+While the United States observes Pride Month in June, Germany celebrates its major Christopher Street Day (CSD) parades primarily in July and August — both marked by colorful events and growing visibility.
+Yet Pride celebrations are not without conflict: increasingly vocal voices in society are opposing them, deeming them unnecessary or even harmful.
 We asked queer people and allies what Pride means to them in these times.

 What does Pride mean to you?Pride to me still means what it meant to me when I was 19 attending my first Pride in NYC.
 It was my first.
 Among other things, it reminds me that there are more people like me, I am not alone.
 Depending how far out of the closet you are or where you live, sometimes it feels very lonely being gay.
 Pride is a chance to celebrate and really be proud of who you are and who we are, no apologies.
 This is important because there are many voices, and they are getting louder, who are telling us we have no reason to be proud and should indeed be ashamed instead.
 Pride is about having pride in yourself and your community.